Transformer absorbs moisture sometimes which is very harmful to its health. Presence of moisture can be detected by two following tests:

 If the insulation resistance of winding is lower than the specified value then the core and winding have to be dried.Transformer moisture removal process can be performed with or without removing the oil from the transformer.

-Drying Out of Transformer in Oil
+Transformer Drying Process in Oil

 In this method of drying, one winding is short-circuited and low voltage usually of the order of 5% for even less is applied to the other winding to circulate 70 to 80% full load current through the shorted winding.